St. Louis, MO Sexual Harassment Attorneys

 Workplace sexual harassment can turn one’s personal and professional life into a nightmare.
 As a victim, you cannot ignore your harasser or accept their behavior, but you should not let the fear of losing your job or being judged prevent you from taking action.
 There are state and federal laws in force against sexual harassment in Missouri, and their purpose is to protect people like you.

 The first step towards ending the difficult situation you are in is to find out what your rights and legal options are.
-Obviously, the easiest way to do this would be to contact a Missouri sexual harassment lawyer.
+Obviously, the easiest way to do this would be to contact a St Louis sexual harassment lawyer.
 If you have not decided to contact one yet, or you think you do not need one, the following lines should provide at least some of the information you need in order to figure out your rights and options.

 The Legal Definition of Sexual Harassment in Saint Louis, MO